ardentperf/cnpg-playground/lab/exercise-3-jepsen/README.md

 - `1 successes` means no failures were observed.
 - `crashed` or `unknown` means the run was inconclusive; re-run the test.

+With asynchronous replication, the test has about a 50% failure rate.
+You may not see failure on the first attempt;
+be sure to try a few times.

 ### Additional useful commands

 General navigation and status: